Arthur Cassini: Service in the United States

 Cassini remained ambassador to China until 3 October 1896, and having gained the reputation of an astute, resourceful, and brilliant diplomat, he was appointed Ambassador to the United States in early 1898, shortly after the outbreak of the Spanish–American War.
 Cassini's tenure in Washington saw a great deal of activity on behalf of his Government as a result of the number of incidents which occurred during his posting—including the Kishinev incident, Russian occupation of Manchuria, and the Russo-Japanese War.

 At the outset of his time in Washington, Cassini allegedly saw some coolness to his Government in official circles in the United States as a result of his Government's perceived position with respect to Spain.
-Cassini advised the Czar that an impartial course between the combatants would be the best one for his Government, and that advice was followed.
+Cassini advised the Emperor that an impartial course between the combatants would be the best one for his Government, and that advice was followed.
 While that was the case, Cassini's task was not an easy one in light of the fact that Russian actions and interests often conflicted, directly or indirectly, with those of the United States, especially during the Roosevelt Administration, with the result that the Count was not popular with, or trusted by, the President and went to great lengths to defend his Government's actions with both the administration and press.
 Indeed, Cassini's mendacity on occasion resulted in direct friction with the White House.
 He was seen as being too much of an old school diplomat, and although his adroitness worked well in Beijing, the American Press reported that this was too much the diplomacy of previous generations and as a result, Cassini "as such was unable to secure the confidence of either the people or the government of the United States".